 Find a Board certified Psychiatrist through the American Board of Psychiatry

 Points to Keep in Mind

-* In the United States, you can search for mental health professionals through the following web sites: It is important to choose a therapist who is a good match for you.
+* It is important to choose a therapist who is a good match for you.
 This is a very personal decision.
 Even the most professionally respected therapist in the world will not be a good match for everyone.

 * If you would like to use your health insurance, check with your company to find out more about your benefits and coverage for in-network and out-of-network providers.
 Also, don't be afraid to check with therapists and local mental health agencies about reduced or sliding scale fees.

 * Make sure that your mental health care provider is licensed to practice in your state or country

 * Ask about areas of expertise or training beyond their initial degree

 * Ask about their theoretical orientation (i.e. approach to therapy) and areas of expertise; be wary of providers who don't seem to have a clear orientation that they can explain to you

 * If you are interested in psychotherapy, you want to see a licensed counselor who often has a masters (MA/MS) degree or a licensed psychologist who usually has a doctoral (Ph.D./Psy.D.) degree.
 If you would like medication, you want to see a psychiatrist who has a medical (M.D./D.O.) degree.
 Many clients who take psychiatric medication see both a counselor/psychologist and a psychiatrist.

 * other things to consider: personal qualities of the provider (age, sex, years of experience, etc.) and his or her practice, such as office hours, session length and location